Sally Beamish

 Sarah Frances Beamish (born 26 August 1956) is a British composer and violist.
 Her works include chamber, vocal, choral and orchestral music.
-She has also worked in the field of music, theatre, film and television, as well as composing for children and for her local community.
+She has also worked in theatre, film and television, as well as composing for children and for her local community.

 Early life and education

 Sarah Frances Beamish was born on 26 August 1956 in London, to William Anthony Alten Beamish and Ursula Mary Beamish (née Snow).
 She attended Camden School for Girls and played in the National Youth Orchestra.
 She studied viola at the Royal Northern College of Music, where she received composition lessons from Anthony Gilbert and Lennox Berkeley.
 She later studied in Germany at the Hochschule für Musik Detmold, with the Italian violist Bruno Giuranna.

 Career

 As a violist in the Raphael Ensemble, she recorded four discs of string sextets.
-However, it was as a composer that she made her mark, particularly after moving from London to Scotland.
-She has written a large amount of music for orchestra, including two symphonies and several concertos (for violin, viola, cello, oboe, saxophone, saxophone quartet, trumpet, percussion, flute and accordion).
-She has also written chamber and instrumental music, film scores, theatre music, and music for amateurs.
+However she made her mark as a composer, particularly after moving to Scotland.
+She has written a large amount of music for orchestra, including two symphonies and several concertos (for violin, viola, cello, oboe, saxophone, saxophone quartet, trumpet, percussion, flute and accordion), chamber and instrumental music, film scores, theatre music, and music for amateurs.

 In September 1993, Beamish received the Paul Hamlyn Foundation Award for outstanding achievement in composition.
 In 1994 and 1995 she co-hosted the Scottish Chamber Orchestra (SCO) composers' course in Hoy with Sir Peter Maxwell Davies.
-From 1998 to 2002, she was composer in residence with the Swedish Chamber Orchestra and the SCO, for whom she wrote four major works.
-Beamish won a 'Creative Scotland' Award from the Scottish Arts Council which enabled her to write her oratorio for the 2001 BBC Proms – the Knotgrass Elegy premiered by the BBC Symphony Orchestra and Chorus with Sir Andrew Davis.
+From 1998 to 2002, she was composer in residence with the Swedish Chamber Orchestra and the SCO, for which she wrote four major works.
+Beamish won a 'Creative Scotland' Award from the Scottish Arts Council that enabled her to write her oratorio for the 2001 BBC Proms – the Knotgrass Elegy premiered by the BBC Symphony Orchestra and Chorus with Sir Andrew Davis.

-Other works include three viola concerti, five string quartets, two percussion concerti (the second of which was written for Colin Currie with the Scottish Chamber Orchestra, Stanford Lively Arts and the Bergen Symphony Orchestra and premiered in 2012), and works for traditional instruments, including a concerto for clàrsach and fiddle concerto premiered by Catriona Mackay and Chris Stout in 2012.
-In December 2010, it was announced that Beamish had been selected as one of twenty composers to participate in the New Music 20x12 project as part of the London 2012 Cultural Olympiad.
-Beamish will compose a new work for the Orchestra of the Age of Enlightenment to be premiered in 2012.
+Other works include three viola concerti, five string quartets, two percussion concerti (the second written for Colin Currie with the Scottish Chamber Orchestra, Stanford Lively Arts and the Bergen Symphony Orchestra and premiered in 2012), and works for traditional instruments, including a concerto for clàrsach and fiddle concerto premiered by Catriona Mackay and Chris Stout in 2012.
+In 2010, it was announced that Beamish had been selected as one of 20 composers to participate in the New Music 20x12 project as part of the London 2012 Cultural Olympiad.
+She composed a work for the Orchestra of the Age of Enlightenment to be premiered in 2012.